-Prerequisite: Completion of AAD 44 or ART 4A with grade of "C" or better Hours: 108 (27 lecture, 81 laboratory)
+Prerequisite: Completion of AAD 44 or ART 4A with grade of "C" or better Hours: 90 (36 lecture, 54 laboratory)

 Introduction to drawing and painting on the computer.
 Exploration of tools, color palettes, brush options, paper textures, effects and manipulation of layers and masks in a digital painting program.
 Includes integration of off-computer drawing and painting processes and techniques with digital image development.
-Projects are created in preparation for printing on artist's quality papers, or for use in other digital applications and the World Wide Web.
+Projects are created in preparation for printing on artist's quality papers, or for use in other digital applications.
 (CSU)